raganwald/braythwayt.com/_posts/2014-02-03-sturgeon's-passionate-revelation.md

 When you realize this, you realize that negative indicators like "passionate" or "uses tool-I-don't-respect" or "has funny accent" or "works-for-evil-company" are useless. *The only indicators that matter are the positive indicators, the ones that correlate strongly with being non-crud.*

-And I'm sorry, we are all entitled to believe that 90% of the companies advertising for passionate people are crud, and we're all entitled to believe that 90% of the passionate programmers are crud.
+We are entitled to claim that 90% of the companies advertising for passionate people are crud, and we're entitled to claim that 90% of the passionate programmers are crud.
 But nobody has established that not advertising for passionate programmers correlates with being a good employer, and nobody has established that not being passionate correlates with being a good programmer.

-Therefore, Sturgeon's Revelation tells me that passion is like science fiction: 90% of it is crud, and that's ok.
+Therefore, Sturgeon's Revelation tells me that passion is like Science Fiction: 90% of it is crud, and that's ok.

 ([discuss](https://news.ycombinator.com/item?id=7171459))